MrDatastorage/react-native-data-forms/README.md

 - Single Sign On with Google, Facebook, LinkedIn...
 - Passwords
 - Style properties
-- Selecting and uploading multiple images/videos, 1 by 1
+- Selecting and uploading multiple images/videos, picking multiple, uploading 1 by 1
 - File upload
 - Step-by-step form functionality that walks through all inputs one by one, navigating to the next input using a stack navigator.
 This can be achieved by adding a walkThrough bool prop and a function getScreens that returns all Forms seperately in screens-objects which can be added to your stack-navigator dynamically.

-If you want, you can create PR's for this:

-- Wix navigation support
-- bare react-native support

 If anyone using this likes to contribute, please contact me so we can discuss about the way to implement things.
 [Here](https://karsens.com) you can find a contact button.